james-river-outdoor-coalition/Bylaws/_articles/Article I - Section VII - Restrictions On Transfer.md

 ---
-name: Restrictions On Transfer
+title: Restrictions On Transfer
 article: one
+layout: article
 ---
+# Article I
+## Section VII

-7. **Restrictions on Transfer.** Memberships are not transferable.
+**Restrictions on Transfer.** Memberships are not transferable.